 - Induction and training methods and materials that consider the needs of all workers (including your migrant employees)

 Information is understandable for people whose first language is not English

 - Supervisors are trained and supported, so they feel capable managing their (possibly newly) culturally diverse workplace

 - There are processes in place to provide key policies and procedures in your employees’ languages, and other materials if they request language support

 - Opportunities for training are provided to help migrant employees settle in and further develop their skills in an Australian context

 - Regular opportunities are provided for feedback and review of progress.

-For specific employee guidance contact Richard today.
+For specific employee guidance contact us today.
 Click here

 There are many more items you could add to your checklist, to help you manage and work with migrant employees.
 Get in touch to find out which ones apply to you.